Babywearing with a Newborn

 Many new moms start with a stretchy wrap.
 Mainly because it can be pre-tied and while it is a lot of fabric, some find it less overwhelming than a woven wrap.
 However, those who decide to give woven wraps a try often fall in love with their beauty, quality, longevity and versatility.
 Read more on Woven vs. Stretchy Wraps.

-While many Artipoppe blends are suitable for all, from newborn to toddler, certain blends and designs are made specifically with the smallest of babies in mind, like the Ready-to-Wear Argus Lovebird.
-Other Artipoppe favorites for newborns are the Argus Harvard and Arrow Voss, both a blend of cotton, merino and silk.
+While many Artipoppe blends are suitable for all, from newborn to toddler, certain blends and designs are made specifically with the smallest of babies in mind, like the Ready-to-Wear Argus Virgin.
+Other Artipoppe favorites for newborns are the Argus Harvard and Monogamy Zeus, both are the perfect blend for small babies as well as bigger children.

 A ring sling is a great choice for a newborn; a motherhood essential.
 It is easy to use and quick to put your baby into or out of.
 While you can learn to nurse in any carrier, a ring sling is the easiest to learn in and quickest to “set up”.
 Ring slings are also very compact, making them a nice choice for an on-the-go carrier.